duckduckgo/smarter-encryption/CONTRIBUTING.md

 1. First check to see if the bug has not already been [reported](https://github.com/duckduckgo/smarter-encryption/issues).
 2. Create a bug report [issue](https://github.com/duckduckgo/smarter-encryption/issues/new?template=bug_report.md).

-# Feature requests

-There are two ways to submit feedback:
-1. You can send anonymous feedback using the "Send feedback" link on the extension's options page.
-2. You can submit your request as an [issue](https://github.com/duckduckgo/duckduckgo-privacy-extension/issues/new?template=feature_request.md).
-First check to see if the feature has not already been [suggested](https://github.com/duckduckgo/duckduckgo-privacy-extension/issues).

 # Development

 ## New features